ucaiado/cpp-binomial-greeks/README.md

 ==============================

 This project is part of the [C++ Nanodegree](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) program from Udacity.
-I develop a program to approximate and consolidate the greeks of an options portfolio using the binomial tree model.
-The greeks are defined as derivatives of the option value with respect to the underlying parameters on which it is dependent.
+I develop a program to approximate and consolidate an options portfolio's Greeks using the binomial tree model.
+The Greeks are defined as derivatives of the option value with respect to the underlying parameters on which it is dependent.
 They help decide how to hedge the positions against some of its risk drivers, as stock price direction, volatility, and interest rate.
+After calculating the greeks and current PnL for a portfolio read from `data/portfolio.csv`, the program output the results in the same folder in two different files.
+One with the data computed to all options and another with the data consolidated by the underlying stock.

 ### Install